Divici/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  In the console log within the inner function.
+The inner function uses the variable name which isn't defined within that function but in the parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name is always the same but the newRoll will change every time.
 c.
 What is the lexical scope of `newRoll`?
+  It is the inner function that is being returned.

 ### Task 3 - Stretch Goals